ChaosDynamix/Arcadia/index.md

 ---
-title: Home
+title           : !!str Home
-layout: default
-nav_exclude: true
+layout          : !!str default nav_exclude     : !!bool true
-search_exclude: true
+search_exclude  : !!bool true
 ---

 Andromeda is one of the many guides to install and configure Arch Linux.